tawasta/event/website_event_track_advanced/README.rst

 ======================
 - This module is pretty massive.
 It should be broken down to smaller modules
 - Lots of redundancy in views and controllers
+- Fix the CFP attachment saving: save to application_file instead of attachments

 Credits
 =======